 As with brick-and-mortar stores, if your online retail business has the capacity to offer discounts, consider adding coupon codes to your direct mail for free or discounted shipping, large orders, etc. The goal is to incentivize people to spend more money with you.

 - Set appropriate expectations.

-With supply chain disruptions being common this year, lead times for production and delivery may be delayed for many retailers and packages are taking a little longer to get through the mail.
+With supply chain disruptions being common the past few years, lead times for production and delivery may be delayed for many retailers and packages are taking a little longer to get through the mail.